Lung cancer

 Lung cancer affects people from all racial and ethnic backgrounds.
 Differences in risk are influenced by a combination of smoking patterns, environmental exposures, genetic factors and access to healthcare.

-In the United States, Black men have a higher risk of developing lung cancer even if they smoke fewer cigarettes.
+Black men have a higher risk of developing lung cancer even if they smoke fewer cigarettes.
 White men and women have a high overall incidence, although rates are declining as smoking rates fall.
 American Indian and Alaska Native populations also experience higher rates of lung cancer, reflecting higher rates of smoking in some regions.

 Hispanic/Latino and Asian American populations have a lower incidence of lung cancer.
 However, lung cancer can still occur in people who have never smoked.
 In particular, Asian American women who have never smoked are disproportionately diagnosed with lung cancer due to mutations in the EGFR gene.